 “It’s just a new day.
 Another one.
 Get up!”

 Be funny.
-Thing of a joke.
+Think of a joke.
 That will make both of you relax and maybe feel ok with brushing your teeth.

 “Yesterday you survived.”